JF235/cpp/libs/intelmkl/tutorial.md

 Mostrando que está usando AVX2.

+# MKL in the wild

+You can use different environments for the comparison of Numpy with and without MKL.
+In each environment you can install the needed packages(numpy with MKL or without) using package installer.
+Then on that environments you can run your program to compare the performance of Numpy with and without MKL.

+NumPy doesn’t depend on any other Python packages, however, it does depend on an accelerated linear algebra library - typically Intel MKL or OpenBLAS.

+    The NumPy wheels on PyPI, which is what pip installs, are built with OpenBLAS.

+    In the conda defaults channel, NumPy is built against Intel MKL.
+MKL is a separate package that will be installed in the users' environment when they install NumPy.

+    When a user installs NumPy from conda-forge, that BLAS package then gets installed together with the actual library.But it can also be MKL (from the defaults channel), or even BLIS or reference BLAS.

+Please refer this link to know about installing Numpy in detail.

+You can create two different environments to compare the NumPy performance with MKL and without it.
+In the first environment install the stand-alone NumPy (that is, the NumPy without MKL) and in the second environment install the one with MKL.

+To create environment using NumPy without MKL.

+conda create -n <env_name_1> python=<version>
+conda activate <env_name_1>
+pip install numpy

+But depending on your OS, it might be possible that there is no distribution available (Windows).

+On Windows, we have always been linking against MKL.
+However, with the Anaconda 2.5 release we separated the MKL runtime into its own conda package, in order to do things uniformly on all platforms.

+In general you can create a new env:

+conda create -n wheel_based python activate wheel pip install numpy-1.13.3-cp36-none-win_amd64.whl  # or whatever the file is named

+In the other environment, install NumPy with MKL using below command

+conda create -n <env_name_2> python=<version>
+conda activate <env_name_2>
+pip install intel-numpy

+In these environments <env_name_1> and <env_name_2> you can run your program seperately, so that you can compare the performance of Numpy without MKL and With MKL respectively.

 # Apêndice: Introdução ao CBLAS

 O CBLAS (C Bindings for Basic Linear Algebra Subprograms) é uma interface em linguagem C para as funções definidas na especificação BLAS (*Basic Linear Algebra Subprograms*), um padrão amplamente utilizado para operações básicas de álgebra linear, como multiplicação de matrizes, produtos vetoriais e transformações.